 All Hydroid AUVs have core systems designed to monitor the status and operation of essential components.
 Health monitoring includes batteries, motors, sensors and communications as well as conditions such as depth or water ingress.
 If an abnormality is detected, then an alarm is raised.
 During supervised missions this will be transmitted to the operator enabling them to decide if the vehicle should return from its mission.
 When the vehicle is operating autonomously, the response to an alarm is determined by the preselected response listed in the mission plan.
 This could include an emergency abort to preserve vehicle security.

 Operators can monitor the AUV’s progress and status via an acoustic link.
 This also enables amendments to the mission plan to be sent to the vehicle along with position updates if required.
 The HiPAP or Ranger positioning systems provide acoustic aiding to the on-board IMU and DVL equipment to make the realtime position solution as accurate as possible.
-This data is displayed on the payload computer screen to give the operations team confidence that the mission is progressing as planned and there are no gaps in the data.
 When the AUVs are on the surface, they can communicate via Wi-Fi or radio frequency with the operator.
 They are also equipped with GPS receivers to update the IMU position with the most accurate information available.

 To assist with emergency localization and recovery operations, the AUVs can be equipped with emergency radio beacons, strobe lights and satellite communications.
 In the event of an emergency ascent, the position and status of the vehicle can be sent via the Iridium network to the operators and home base simplifying postemergency localization.
 If two-way satellite communication is enabled, a revised mission plan can be sent to the vehicle from anywhere in the world.